Games-as-Research/Prose/process/Process.md

 # December 10th 2024

 ## Midnight
-I have primed my reading faculties by reading through eric hayot's book and I think im warmed up.
-I am able to focus and read at variable speeds.

 I read through the introduction of `Literatures in the Digital Era: Theory and Praxis` by Amelia Sanz and Dolores Romero and this has been a phenomenal starting point because they talk about a lot of the issues that I am targeting with my creation.
 My notes

 What Im gathering from this is that this is what I will use as the grounds to speculate on the affordances in the digital-first academic paper.
 There is plenty of literature on hypertext, in the domain of digital humanities: digital/electronic publications.
 This book also touched on **the difficulty of integrating interactivity with narrativity**.

 The problem/lacking with this book is what is lacking with all resources on the topic i.e. all of these resources are about digital publication in general, and mine is about academic reading, academic articles, research papers.
 Their Digital form.
 How much of their arguments still apply to mine?

-As for the proposal, God this is so disruptive to my work, I need to scope the problem, present an understanding of the domain in which my research lies.
-For the lit review of the proposal, I should describe the problem with digital reading and attempts at solving such a problem.

 ---